-While Seoul is a city of many talents, if there’s anything worth traveling to the global capital for, it’s to savour its mouth-watering array of street foods.
+Wondering which street foods you have to try in Korea?
+While Seoul is a city of many talents if there’s anything worth travelling to the global capital for, it’s to savour its mouth-watering array of street foods.
 On every street corner, inside every subway station, and even in the shopping malls, the edible wares of hundreds of thousands of food carts (or pochangmachas) beckon with tantalising aromas: spicy-sweet tteokbokki, dough-y bungeoppang, moreish eomuk, and – of course – the famous fried chicken.
 With so much on offer, and only so many hours (and calories) in a day, make the most of Korea’s culinary delights with our handy guide to street food.
+In this article we will talk about the Korean street food culture and of course which one you should absolutely try!

 New York has bagels, London has fish and chips, and Seoul has tteokbokki.
 Spicy, with just enough sweetness to keep you coming back for more, tteokbokki is a favourite among locals and foreigners alike.
 While, the doughy rice cake may give the jaw a bit of a workout, it’s a flavourful delight that warms the heart and the tongue.